-After determining to purchase a used forklift instead of new equipment, a buyer is faced with the dilemma of picking a reliable unit.
-Although it’s easy to weed out units not meeting warehouse specs, it can be difficult to differentiate two similar used forklifts.
+When buying a used forklift instead of new equipment, a buyer is faced with the dilemma of picking a reliable unit.
+How can you differentiate between two similar used forklifts for sale, especially when they are being sold by different sellers?

 Choosing a Used Forklift